Growing Orchids in Volcano, Hawaii

 Akatsuka Orchid Gardens is located on the Big Island of Hawai’i on Highway 11, right on the way to the Hawaii Volcanoes National Park, between the 22 and 23 mile marker.

 If you’re planning a trip to the Hawaii Volcanoes National Park, stop by to see our display room.
-Explore our 13,000 sq. ft. showroom full of orchids and tropical plants take a tour of our greenhouse.
-We are open 7 days a week, from 10:00 a.m. -4:30 p.m.
-Closed on major holidays.
-The showroom and giftshop has easy access and is wheel chair accessible.
+Explore our 13,000 sq. ft. showroom full of orchids and tropical plants or walk through and take a tour of our maze.
+We are open Monday - Saturday, from 10:00 a.m. -4:30 p.m.
+Closed on Sundays & Major holidays.
+The showroom and gift shop have easy access and is wheel chair accessible.

 We invite you to come and see our blooming display of orchids and cut flowers.
 While you’re here, stop in and browse through our unique gift shop.
 You’re sure to find that special gift for that special someone on your list!

 Between May-August catch a glimpse of the $20,000 orchid!